Are you an adviser? Go to Unbiased Pro

 We’ll find a professional perfectly matched to your needs.
 Getting started is easy, fast and free.

-Is it legal to run a business from home?
+Yes, it is perfectly legal to run many types of business from your own home.

-Some businesses may not be appropriate to run from a residential property, such as those that generate waste materials that may be hazardous to health, or cause excessive noise levels.
+Some businesses may not be appropriate to run from a residential property, such as those that generate waste materials that may be hazardous to health or cause excessive noise.

 Where should I start with a home-based business?

 Even if you deliver online services, consider if your home is properly set up for them.
-For instance, poor broadband in your area might limit your ability to transfer large files easily.
+For instance, poor broadband in your area might limit your ability to transfer large files quickly.

 • Do I have the space I need?